-Are you tired of letting each day pass by without making meaningful gains towards the goals that you set for yourself?
-You really want to achieve your goals.
-You have dreams of being better at so many things, but you just can’t seem to make any real progress.
+Are you tired of letting each day pass by without making meaningful gains towards achieving the goals that you set for yourself?
+You really want to achieve your goals, but you just can’t seem to make any real progress.
 Why does that happen?

 Picture this: you’re driving to work in the morning thinking about how many things you want to get done at home after work.
 You’re all fired up because it is the beginning of the day and you’re full of energy.

-You start working and you’re getting a lot done.
+You start working and you’re very productive.
 Lunch rolls around and you’re still full of energy.

 At the end of the day, when you are driving home, you decide that when you get there you’ll just watch one episode of that show that you like because you’re tired and “you deserve a break.”
 I mean, you did put up with a lot today, right?

-You feel crappy about yourself for not living up to the expectations that you set that morning.
+You feel crappy about yourself for not living up to the expectations that you set for yourself.
 But it happens again the next day.
 And again.
 And again.

 Saturday rolls around and you have a whole week’s worth of chores to catch up on.
-You didn’t spend any time on your side hustle.
+You didn’t spend any time this entire week on the goals that you set for yourself.
 That book that you’ve been dying to read has just been sitting there all week collecting dust.